max420max/chat-GPT-Integraion-with-Java-spring/openai-api-master/README.md

 * Start it as Spring Boot application.
 * For chatting with ChatGPT: http://localhost:8080/
 * For drawing images with DALL-E: http://localhost:8080/image
+* if you want to change the port, you can explictly define in application.property

 ## Setup proxy
 If you need a proxy to communicate with Internet (ChatGPT API is in Internet), adapt ChatGptController.java like this: